dmortkowitz/site-rebuild/README.md

 * Multiple components used, separating functional logic out into its most basic parts.

 ## installation and usage
-#### Week 1

-* Please have full installation of the items listed in the program.json file (located here: ), along with Angular CLI (Angular CLI 1.6.5 was used in making this project).
+* Please have full installation of the items listed in the program.json file (located here: https://github.com/dmortkowitz/site-rebuild/blob/master/package.json ), along with Angular CLI (Angular CLI 1.6.5 was used in making this project).
-* After downloading the repository (located at: ), navigate to project folder in Terminal (or your command line of choice) and run the command:
+* After downloading the repository (located at: https://github.com/dmortkowitz/site-rebuild.git ), navigate to project folder in Terminal (or your command line of choice) and run the command:

 > npm install